codecat555/talon-personalization/README.md

 As discussed below, this approach also provides other benefits for *anyone* who uses Talon, regardless of their level of technical expertise.

 **Note:** [The Talon wiki has a comprehensive guide on how to customize your configuration while avoiding git merge headaches](https://talon.wiki/basic_customization/).
 You might want to understand that material before deciding whether to try using this module instead.
 It comes down to whether you prefer managing the config files for this module versus managing the Talon and Python files yourself.
-However, there are other considerations - see the [Caveats](#Caveats) section and the [Applications and Benefits](#Applications-and-Benefits) section below.
+However, there are some tradeoffs - see the [Caveats](#Caveats) section and the [Applications and Benefits](#Applications-and-Benefits) section below.

 ### Why just commands and lists?